8 DIY Wood Sign Ideas – Easy Cricut Projects

 Four DIY signs you can make for your holiday tiered tray.

-After sanding and painting, I took a little time to think about how to cut the vinyl.
+Another Goodwill find for four dollars!
+After sanding and painting the wood round, I took a little time to think about how to cut the vinyl.
 Some of the elements were wider than my Cricut mat, so I cut the design into pieces.
 I also added triangles as registration marks to help me line up the vinyl pieces and get everything centered.

 In process shot of the cut vinyl layers in red and blue permanent vinyl that make up a large 18-inch Christmas in July sign with santa in sunglasses holding a coconut drink wearing a Hawaiian shirt.
 The vinyl cut on a Cricut Maker 3 shown here in pieces.
 Santa required three cut vinyl pieces that will be put together like a puzzle on the sign.
 All in red and seamless.
 The blue type was also cut on two layers and will be pieced together.
 Cricut cuts only up to 11.5-inches so breaking the image into smaller layers was necessary to make this large sign.